sfigg/commercialization-public/design/device-experiences/OEM-VBS.md

 |HVCI Compatible drivers | HVCI Compatible drivers help ensure that VBS can maintain appropriate memory permissions.
 This increases resistance to bypassing vulnerable kernel drivers and helps ensure that malware cannot run in kernel.
 Only code verified through code integrity can run in kernel mode.|

 ## Related topics
+For more info about Hyper-V, see [Hyper-V on Windows Server 2016](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/hyper-v-on-windows-server) or [Introduction to Hyper-V on Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/).
+For more info about hypervisor, see [Hypervisor Specifications](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/tlfs).

 - [OEM Security Considerations](OEM-security-considerations.md)